 "If an exempt organization regularly carries on a trade or business not substantially related to its exempt purpose, except that it provides funds to carry out that purpose, the organization is subject to tax on its income from that unrelated trade or business."

-Fortunately, in the case of rental income from real property, such income is "excluded in computing unrelated business taxable income" (Publication 598 (rev. March 2012), Chapter 4).
+Fortunately, in the case of rental income from real property, such income is "excluded in computing unrelated business taxable income" (Publication 598).
+Caution: see content below regarding debt-financed property.

-However, a second concern not addressed in the question must be raised: Will the parsonage lose its status as excluded from the real estate tax rolls of the local government?
-I have worked with two churches in similar situations in two different states.
-My recommendation has been to communicate openly with the local authorities (typically an Assessor) as to the church's intentions.
-In both cases, because the use was temporary (in one case) and rented to a missionary of the church during his furlough (in the other case) the Assessor did not believe its use violated the statutory exclusion from real estate taxes for church property.
+However, a second concern not addressed in the question must be raised: Will the parsonage lose its status as exempt from the real estate tax rolls of the local government?
+We have worked with churches in similar situations in multiple states.
+Our recommendation has been to communicate openly with the local authorities (typically an Assessor) as to the church's intentions.
+In several cases, because the use was temporary or rented to a missionary of the church during his furlough, the Assessor did not believe its use violated the statutory exemption from real estate taxes for church property.